The wacky, big-money world of pet influencers | Malay Mail

 The highly-commercial pet influencer industry could seem at odds with charitable giving.

-But Bridavsky said Bub had left a proud legacy of raising both funds and spirits. — AFP
+But Bridavsky said Bub had left a proud legacy of raising both funds and spirits. — AFP-Relaxnews